Skip to main content

 Validatorfunc(fiber.Ctx, string) (bool, error)Required.
 Validator is a function to validate the key.nil (panic)

-Extractorkeyauth.ExtractorExtractor defines how to retrieve the key from the request.
-Use helper functions like keyauth.FromAuthHeader or keyauth.FromCookie.keyauth.FromAuthHeader("Authorization", "Bearer")
+Extractorextractors.ExtractorExtractor defines how to retrieve the key from the request.
+Use helper functions from the shared extractors package, e.g. extractors.FromAuthHeader("Bearer") or extractors.FromCookie("access_token").extractors.FromAuthHeader("Bearer")

 RealmstringRealm specifies the protected area name used in the WWW-Authenticate header."Restricted"